-The N.C.
-Department of Transportation is building a southern bypass of Asheboro to help reduce congestion and improve traffic flow and safety on U.S. 64 as well as enhance high-speed regional travel on the U.S. 64 Intrastate Corridor.
+In December 2020, the N.C.
+Department of Transportation finished construction of a southern bypass of Asheboro to help reduce congestion and improve traffic flow and safety on U.S. 64 as well as enhance high-speed regional travel on the U.S. 64 Intrastate Corridor.

-The U.S. 64 Asheboro Bypass will also include a section, which NCDOT is currently referring to as the Zoo Connector, that will provide better access to the North Carolina Zoo, a major tourist attraction and economic engine for the region.
+The U.S. 64 Asheboro Bypass includes a section — referred to as the Zoo Connector — that provides better access to the North Carolina Zoo, a major tourist attraction and economic engine for the region.

 - Existing and projected traffic and land use conditions along existing U.S. 64 through Asheboro diminish the route's ability to function as an intrastate corridor.

 - Congestion and backups occur on N.C.
 159 (Zoo Parkway) because local traffic mixes with zoo traffic.
 Visitors experience delays, and residents have difficulty getting to and from their property.